 Metagenomic sequencing

-Metagenomics, a groundbreaking field, involves the direct study of genetic material extracted from environmental samples like soil, water, or air, rather than from cultivated organisms.
+Metagenomics is a groundbreaking field that involves the direct study of genetic material extracted from environmental samples like soil, water, or air rather than from cultivated organisms.
 Metagenomics enables the exploration of entire microbial communities within ecosystems, encompassing bacteria, archaea, viruses, and eukaryotes.
-The goal is to unveil the functional and structural diversity inherent in these organisms.
+The goal is to unveil these organisms' functional and structural diversity.
 Metagenomics finds application across diverse disciplines such as ecology, medicine, biotechnology, and agriculture.

 Several techniques are employed in metagenomics: